gladiusio/gladius-node/README.md

 ### Run networkd or controld as a service
 You can also install networkd and controld as a service.
-*Attention:* The service implementation is not tested.
+*Attention:* The service implementation is not thoroughly tested, and may require root privileges.
 ```shell
 # install networkd as a service
 gladius-networkd install